-How To Build Amazing Models Using a Local Area Inquiry
+How to Build Amazing Models Using Project-Based Learning

-When I worked in England, I learned that subjects like art, social studies, music, religion, and science were categorized into blocks called “Topic” or “Theme”.
+When I worked in England, subjects like art, social studies, music, religion, and science were categorized into blocks called “Topic” or “Theme”.
 All the subjects were taught according to the objectives of the National Curriculum, but revolved around the topic or inquiry question set out for that particular term.
-With the exclusion of math and literacy, all “topic subjects” needed to relate to the particular inquiry question we were exploring during that term.
+In some instances, students used project-based learning to achieve their learning goals.

-During one term, when the topic question was “What can we explore in our local area?”
+During one term, the topic question was “What can we explore in our local area?”.
 I decided I wanted to focus on the local seaside amusement park called “Adventure Island”.
 Specifically, I wanted students to examine the rides and recreate them as part of our STEM lessons – kind of like creating a miniature amusement park.
 I shared this idea with my colleagues and they were happy to get on board!
-We decided that each class would construct a local building or attraction.
+We decided that each class would use project-based learning to construct a local building or attraction.
 I chose Adventure Island.

 Where I taught, in Essex, there is a leisure pier in a town called Southend-on-Sea.
 It is the longest leisure pier in the world (built in 1830, and rebuilt several times after that), and one I have walked along several times.
 Every time I visit England I make sure to take a walk to the end, then take the little train back to the seafront.
 The local area is full of memories for me.